-A student demonstrates competency through more specific competency indicators.
+A student demonstrates competence through specific competency indicators.
 The number of competency indicators varies by level and specialization.
 Students must demonstrate all competency indicators.
+See Appendices A, B, and C.

 Learning Activities

 Students identify learning activities based on the specific practicum and the opportunities that placement brings.
 This is how UISSW assures a student has demonstrated a specific social work skill while also allowing flexibility to explore various areas of social work practice.